timhyson/home-files/README.markdown

 brew install vim
 ```

 In the cases of Oh My ZSH, Tmux and z, you will get annoying errors if you don't have these programs installed as my config files expect them to be there.
-If you don't want all the extra chuff and are just after my sexy Vim setup, go ahead and grab the `.vimrc` and `.vimrc.bundle` files, install Vundler, run `:PluginInstall` and away you go!
+If you don't want all the extra chuff and are just after my Vim setup, go ahead and grab the `.vimrc` and `.vimrc.bundle` files, install Vundler, run `:PluginInstall` and away you go!

 We are also installing Git and Vim via homebrew because it makes it easier to upgrade both, and also my path (which you will be copying via the `.zshrc` file) will be looking for the homebrew installations first.